Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

                 `f, dfdtheta = f_df(theta, subfunction_references[idx])`,
             where *idx* is the index of a single subfunction.
 - *theta_init* - The initial parameters to be used for optimization.  *theta_init* can
-            be either a NumPy array, an array of NumPy arrays, or a dictionary of NumPy arrays.
+            be either a NumPy array, an array of NumPy arrays, a dictionary of NumPy arrays, or a nested combination thereof.
 The gradient returned by *f_df* should have the same form as *theta_init*.
 - *subfunction_references* - A list containing an identifying element for each subfunction.
 The elements in this list could be, eg, numpy matrices containing minibatches, or indices identifying the